seaneli/hellogitworld/README.txt

-This is a regular project meant for non-use during nothing .
+This is a regular project meant for non-use during nothing, and you may never overwrite my changes

 Here is an addition by me